ehrpg/rules/docs/vesselcombat.md

 # Dogfights

 Dogfights make up most of the space and air combat.
 In this scenario, a pilot is up against one more other pilots.
 Range has no impact on the difficulty of the checks involved.

 ## Targeting

-A pilot has to compete with another pilot using the respective piloting skill of the craft they are using.
-The enemy rolls a piloting check to determine the DC.
+A pilot has to compete with another pilot using the respective piloting skill and speed of the craft they are using.
+The enemy rolls a piloting check and adds his speed to determine the DC:

 <div class="formula formula-top formula-bottom">
 DC = 1d10 =
 <span data-bracket-bottom="roll">6</span>
 <span data-bracket-top="enemy piloting skill">+ 2</span>
 <span data-bracket-bottom="speed">+ 4</span>